This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 If you’re a fan of Adams’ iconic black-and-white photos, visiting this easily accessible overlook allows you to experience the same breathtaking scenery that inspired one of the greatest photographers of the 20th century.

-Oxbow Bend in Grand Teton National Park is known for its scenic views and wildlife.
+The next stop on the Scenic Drive is Oxbow Bend.
+It is known for its scenic views and wildlife.
 The Snake River winds through, providing a reflective backdrop to Mount Moran.

-This spot is popular for photography, offering a unique perspective of the mountain.
+This spot is popular for photography.
+It offers a unique perspective of Mount Moran.
 It’s also a prime location for observing wildlife, including moose, elk, and various birds.

 Boat Ride Across Jenny Lake and Hike to Hidden Falls and Inspiration Point